open-coronavirus/open-coronavirus/README.md

 cd app
 npm install
 ```
-Then, to run it use
+Then, to run it use (use configuration parameter to force english version)
 ```
-ionic serve
+ionic serve --configuration=en
 ```
 This allows you to run the app in a browser.
 ## Citizen App displays (main element of the project)